codingsanta/CodingSanta_Java_Lessons/Introductory/Problems/README.md

 submit an Issue, which we will try our best to respond to.

 Visit our website! -> www.codingsanta.org
-and consider making a donation; visit the "our plan" page to see how donations are used
+and consider making a donation; visit the "our plan" page to see how donations are used.

 Good luck!